Call for Nominations for

 - Understanding that he/she is not eligible to receive an AEA-sponsored award during the three-year term,

-- Agreement to abide by the AEA Governance Policies related to responsibilities of the Board member.
+- Agreement to abide by AEA Governance Policies related to responsibilities of the Board member.

-Diversity: AEA and the Leadership Team are committed to nourishing and establishing diversity in the governance of the association.
-As stated in the AEA bylaws, "It is the policy of the American Evaluation Association to actively seek diversity on the Board and all committees."
+AEA and the Leadership Team are committed to nourishing and establishing diversity in the governance of the association.
+As stated in the AEA bylaws, "It is the policy of the American Evaluation Association to actively seek diversity across the Board and all committees, task forces, other advisory groups, and individuals."
 Particular attention is paid to the following criteria: